ECSaputra/phyloConverge-manuscript/README.md

 * -u, --fgunmerged: path to BED file containing the coordinates of foreground elements (unmerged)

 * -m, --fgmerged: path to BED file containing the merged coordinates of foreground elements (obtained by running bedtools merge with using-defined distance parameter -d)

+* -v, --validation: path to BED file containing coordinates for the functional genomic dataset used for validation

+* -a, -allregionsPath: path to BED file containing the coordinates of all scored elements

+* -n, --numperm: number of permutations

+* -o, outputpath: RDS output file path